-- Even though TENS has been proved to be a safe treatment of pain and has no side effects, patients are advised not to use it if they are pregnant.
+- Even though TENS has been proved to be a safe treatment of pain and has no side effects, you are advised not to use it if you are pregnant.

-- This is also the case if the patient has a skin disease or if, for some other reason, he wears a pacemaker.
+- This is also the case if you have a skin disease or if, for some other reason, you wear a pacemaker.

-- If the patient has any doubts about using TENS, please let him contact the pain nurse at our pain clinic.
+- If you have any doubts about using TENS, please contact the pain nurse at our pain clinic.

-- It is possible that the patient could become allergic to the electrode glue.
-If this occurs, the patient should stop using TENS straight away and contact the pain nurse at our pain clinic.
+- It is possible that you could become allergic to the electrode glue.
+If this occurs, you should stop using TENS straight away and contact the pain nurse at our pain clinic.

 How is TENS prescribed?

 - TENS treatment always has to be prescribed by a pain specialist, who will fill in on the relevant forms the exact location of where the electrodes should be glued.